grimne/fbsd-nas/NOTES.md

 crw-r-----  1 root  operator  0x62 Mar 23 16:36 DISK-BHYVE-abc-123-xyz2
 crw-r-----  1 root  operator  0x7a Mar 23 16:36 DISK-BHYVE-abc-123-xyz3
 ```
-Another caveat is that `diskinfo -s /dev/da4` *usually* (not always) return the serial number as identifyer.
+A caveat is that `diskinfo -s /dev/da4` *usually* return the serial number as identifyer.
+For simplicity, using `kern.geom.label.disk_ident.enable="YES"` is not a bad idea, quite the oposite, you get much for free.
+As the example above, it shows both the disk and the partition which makes identification alot easier.
+Though, if diskinfo does *not* identify disk with serial number, or if you simply want to, you can use fbsd-nas to manually label the partition.

 ## VMs and jails
 `vm-bhyve` + `iocage`